 4. Candidate Satisfaction.

 There is a proven disconnect between the job recruiters think they are doing, and the candidate experience.
-Add to that that some studies show that only 2 out of 5 staffing firms measure candidate satisfaction, and you can see how there are many slips.
+Add to that that some studies show that only 2 out of 5 staffing firms measure candidate satisfaction, and you can see how there could be improvement opportunities.
 But data can help you here as well.
 Candidate satisfaction isn’t just about measuring the results, however.
 You can use your data in your ATS/CRM to proactively make changes to your process and ensure a higher rate of satisfied candidates.

 Are you looking for a strategic financial partner?